Terry Labonte: Competition in other series

 In addition to his 22 wins in the Sprint Cup Series, Labonte has won eleven races in the Nationwide Series and one in the Craftsman Truck Series, as well as three all-star races: the Busch Clash in 1985 and The Winston (now the Sprint All-Star Challenge) in 1988 and 1999.
 He also won the IROC championship in 1989 with one win, and assisted the late Davey Allison to the 1993 IROC championship by driving his car to a sixth place finish in the final race of the season.

 Including his two championship seasons, he has finished in the top-ten in the year-end standings seventeen times, and his top-five and top-ten totals approach 25 percent and 50 percent, respectively, of his total races.
 Labonte holds the record for most seasons between championships, with twelve seasons in between his 1984 & 1996 championships.

 Labonte also collected class wins at the two most prestigious endurance races in the United States, the 24 Hours of Daytona and 12 Hours of Sebring, driving a GTO-class Chevrolet Camaro during the 1984 IMSA GT Championship season.
-In his career, Labonte started 32 Daytona 500s, second only to Dave Marcis.
+In his career, Labonte started 32 Daytona 500s, tied with Richard Petty for second-most all-time behind Dave Marcis.